What is Thrombolytic Therapy and its Uses,Side effects

 • Swelling or pain in the abdomen

-• Usually, Thrombolytic Therapy treatment is successful for many people and resulted in a healthy life.
+• Usually, thrombolytic therapy treatment is successful for many people and results in a healthy life.

-• But, many cases proved that around 25% of the patients don't dissolve blood clots formed in the body after the therapy.
+• But many cases proved that around 25% of the patients don’t dissolve the blood clots formed in the body after the therapy.

 • Almost 12% of the people redeveloped blood clots or blockages after the therapy, especially in the blood vessels.

-Author's Bio: Ashreetha Pendkar Is a Healthcare writer, she loves to read healthcare content and spread her words about the importance of health to near & dears.
+Author’s Bio: Ashreetha Pendkar is a healthcare writer; she loves to read healthcare content and spread her words about the importance of health to near & dear ones.